 The ongoing pandemic has brought about the world’s largest remote working experiment, with tens of millions forced to participate worldwide – and its outcome will likely have repercussions that will reverberate long after the last quarantine restrictions are lifted.

-Companies of all sizes – and with varying degrees of preparedness – have ordered employees to work from home in a bid to delay the spread of Covid-19, classified a pandemic by the World Health Organisation (WHO).
+Last year, companies of all sizes – and with varying degrees of preparedness – ordered employees to work from home in a bid to delay the spread of Covid-19.

-The duration of this mandated period of remote working varies business by business, but the rate at which the virus is spreading – especially in Europe and the US – and the severity of lockdown measures suggest current isolation periods could be extended for much longer than originally thought.
+The duration of this mandated period of remote working varied business by business, but the rate at which the virus has spread – especially in Europe and the US – and isolation periods have been extended for much longer than originally thought.

 - Working from home: the mouse, monitor, keyboard and router you need